Learning opportunities and student support

 The University provides a range of support services and mechanisms so that students can be helped to achieve their full potential and are given specialist support when they need it.
 This includes personal tutoring, personal development planning, careers advice, health and wellbeing services, money advice.
 Additional Learning Support offers a confidential support service for disabled and dyslexic students.
 It assists students with applying for disabled students allowance, manages applications for examination adjustments and can provide one-to-one learning support sessions.

 The Library and Learning Centre contains a vast collection of books and journal plus access to the electronic collections.
 There are silent areas for individual study, communal learning zones for group work and bookable rooms.
 There are Faculty Engagement Librarians and Information Skills Librarians for each Faculty.
 The University's virtual learning environment SurreyLearn is used in a variety of innovative ways to support and enhance learning and teaching.
-The Student Personal and Learning Study Hub (SPLASH) provides advice and support for students to improve academic study skills and information literacy skills.
+The Academic Skills and Development team provides advice and support for students to improve academic study skills and information literacy skills.
 Student Learning Advisors provide one-to-one sessions, drop-in sessions and workshops.
 Academic Liaison Librarians provide advice on a range of information research skills and resources and also offer one-to-one sessions and drop-in sessions.
 Support in all aspects of academic English is provided to students by the English Language Support Programme (ELSP).
 For postgraduate research students the Researcher Development Programme provides a range of workshops and support mechanisms.

 Students play an important part in quality assurance systems and there are many ways in which students have an opportunity to make their voice heard.
 Students are represented at all levels of the formal governance structure from Boards of Studies up to Council.
 Staff/Student Liaison Committees offer a more informal way for students' views to feed into local quality management and enhancement.